liambll/blog-archive/about.md

 * identify available quantitative methods for the analytics problem
 * perform model building, evaluation and selection

+Depending on the nature of the analytics problem, it might be neccesary to compromise model accuracy to gain model intepretability.

 ## 5. Deployment
 * perform business validation of the selected model
 * integrate model in existing process in production environment
-* monitor performance and recalibrate the model
+* monitor business performance and recalibrate the model

+Monitoring business performance overtime can help detect changes that might invalidate previous model assumptions, and provide a mean to measure values brought by the model.